sanjayaherath/Password-Protected-Locker/README.md

 ## Introduction ##

-This was developed for third year first semester project for the course EE322-Embedded Systems.
+Thiss was developed for third year first semester project for the course EE322-Embedded Systems.
 A prototype password protected locker was developed from PIC assembly from scratch.

 **Group Members:** [Sanjaya Herath](https://sanjayaherath.github.io/), Madri Madawala, and Ishara Madushan.